 · Re-assessment of hydrocarbon reserves in all 26 sedimentary basins in India to be carried out by ONGC in 2017-18.

 · Offering of un-monetized discoveries through international competitive bidding under Small Discovered Field Policy for early monetization of reserves worth USD 10.76 billion.
-In accordance with Minimum Government — Maximum Governance, policy is packed with all possible reforms like uniform licensing, pricing and marketing freedom, easy to administer revenue sharing mechanism.
-Bids were launched on May 25, 2016 with bid closing date of October 31, 2016.
-Road shows are being organized at various parts of country and across the globe to attract investors.
+In accordance with Minimum Government — Maximum Governance, a policy is packed with all possible reforms like uniform licensing, pricing and marketing freedom, easy to administer revenue sharing mechanism.
+Bids were launched on May 25, 2016, with a bid closing date of October 31, 2016.
+Roadshows are being organized in various parts of the country and across the globe to attract investors.
 These fields are likely to be awarded by the end of this year.

-· Marketing and pricing freedom would incentivize gas production from difficult areas, such as deep/ ultra deep water and high pressure/ high temperature thereby facilitating in monetization of 6.75 Trillion Cubic Feet of gas reserves valued at USD 23.07 billion.
+· Marketing and pricing freedom would incentivize gas production from difficult areas, such as deep/ ultra deepwater and high pressure/ high temperature thereby facilitating in the monetization of 6.75 Trillion Cubic Feet of gas reserves valued at USD 23.07 billion.

-· To ease out rigidities in the functioning of Production Sharing Contract (PSC) regime, the Government approved policy framework for relaxation, extension and clarifications for early monetization of hydrocarbon discoveries, which has helped in resolution of around 40 pending issues and move ahead with discoveries valued at USD 4.6 billion.
+· To ease out rigidities in the functioning of the Production Sharing Contract (PSC) regime, the Government approved policy framework for relaxation, extension, and clarifications for early monetization of hydrocarbon discoveries, which has helped in the resolution of around 40 pending issues and move ahead with discoveries valued at USD 4.6 billion.

-· Policy on Grant of extension to the production sharing contracts for small and medium sized discovered fields would help in monetization of resources of the order of USD 7.69 billion in the extended period.
+· Policy on Grant of extension to the production sharing contracts for small and medium-sized discovered fields would help in the monetization of resources of the order of USD 7.69 billion in the extended period.

 Opportunities for Foreign Investments And Technology Partnerships In The Upstream Sector:

-· Securing supplies is expected to remain on top of India's energy agenda for the foreseeable future.
-While exploration activity has taken place onland and in shallow basins across the country, it is believed by many that deep water and ultra-deep water oil and gas resources hold the key to substantially increasing domestic production.
+· Securing supplies are expected to remain on top of India's energy agenda for the foreseeable future.
+While exploration activity has taken place on land and in shallow basins across the country, it is believed by many that deep water and ultra-deepwater oil and gas resources hold the key to substantially increasing domestic production.
 This creates a plethora of opportunities for strategic investors having relevant technical expertise and financial muscle.

 · IOCL refinery with a capacity of 15 Million Metric Tonnes per annum (MMTPA) commissioned at Paradip, Odisha